 How to consume it

 Ginger can be taken in different ways: the fresh root can be added to the meals, but also to extracts and detox juices.
 Ginger can also be consumed in powder, then used during cooking as a spice to give a slightly spicy flavor to different dishes, especially fish and vegetables.
 You can then take ginger also in the form of herbal tea, also buying it directly in sachets: it will be enough to boil the water, leave it to infuse and drink.
-Furthermore it is possible to find ginger supplements in the pharmacy, to be bought only after medical consultation.

 Recommended daily dose to avoid side effects

 The recommended daily dose of ginger can range from 10 to 30 grams of fresh root.
 The doses vary according to the state of health of the person who will have to take it.
 There are certain categories of people who cannot take ginger lightly but, even in healthy subjects, excessive consumption could cause diarrhea, nausea and food poisoning.
 The first thing to do, when deciding to consume ginger, is surely to not exceed the recommended daily dose.
 It is also important to know that the fresh root must be peeled and only the inner part must be consumed: it is absolutely not recommended to eat the peel because, if not washed accurately, it could cause irritation or stomach infections.